 “There have also been incredible advances in data storage,” he adds.
 “If you are going to generate a terabyte of data every day, you need to be able to store and use that data.”

 The term Industrie 4.0 originates from a German project on which the government and manufacturing industry worked together to develop and grow IIoT technology in the manufacturing environment.
 The result has seen some businesses, including engineering giant Siemens, lead the way in the use of IIoT in the manufacturing process.

-In the UK, companies haven’t been quite as quick on the uptake so far and, according to the EEF’s Senior Policy Adviser Chris Richards, the same sort of approach is not suited to British businesses: “My view is that manufacturers in the UK are on the cusp of embracing this technology,” he says.
+In the UK, companies haven’t been quite as quick on the uptake so far and, according to former Make UK's Senior Policy Adviser Chris Richards, the same sort of approach is not suited to British businesses: “My view is that manufacturers in the UK are on the cusp of embracing this technology,” he says.
 “We’re close to a tipping point where there will be widespread experimentation with IIoT technology, but I don’t think a German-style co-ordinated initiative would work.

 “The crucial thing is that British businesses are starting to become aware of the benefits and want to know more,” he adds.
 “It’s not a process that’s going to be ‘done to’ manufacturers – you won’t see the government creating one single strategic plan with industry players.
 Instead, it will be down to key decision-makers in each organisation understanding how the technology can benefit their business and then investing in it at a level they are comfortable with.”